ramdhanifahmi/BE-Gigih-SDG4B/README.md

 ```

 ## List API Request and Response
+The postman collection for the API can see on this link https://bit.ly/file-collection-api-sdg4b.
+If you have postman account, you can also check the postman collection in this link https://bit.ly/postman-api-sdg-4b.
 The API provides the following endpoints:

 ## **GET /api/scholar**
 This API endpoint is responsible for retrieving a list of scholarships with optional filtering and pagination.